pwright/blockscape/README.md

 1. Add SVG files to the `logos/` directory
 2. Reference them in your JSON model using the path `"logos/filename.svg"`

+### End-to-end Test

+Right-click previews are covered by a Cypress test.

+1. Install dependencies with `npm install`
+2. Start a static server in one terminal: `npm run serve`
+3. Run the test in another terminal:
+   - Headless: `npm run cypress:run`
+   - Interactive: `npm run cypress:open`

+The spec `cypress/e2e/model-preview.cy.js` visits `index.html`, switches to another model, and asserts that the preview popup opens on right-click.

 ## License

 This project is open source.
 See the GitHub repository for license details.